j178/leetgo/README.md

 - Pick question with a simple and fancy UI.
 - Generate skeleton code and testing code for a question.
 - Run test cases on your local machine.
-- Generate contest questions just in time.
+- Wait and generate contest questions just in time.
-- Support both leetcode.com and leetcode.cn
+- (Will) Support both leetcode.com and leetcode.cn
 - Read cookies from browser automatically, no need to provide password.

 ## Language support